The Best Phones for Kids 2025

 pro 1-year warranty

-pro No internet access
+pro No internet or social media

 pro Spam call blocking